iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ---
 title: >
-  Turn Visual Studio Code into an ML experimentation platform with the DVC extension
+  Turn Visual Studio Code into a machine learning experimentation platform with the DVC extension
 date: 2022-06-14
 description: >
   Today we are releasing the DVC extension, which brings a full ML experimentation platform to VS Code.
 descriptionLong: >
-  Today we are releasing the DVC extension, which brings a full ML experimentation platform to VS Code.
+  Today we are releasing the DVC extension, which brings a full machine learning experimentation platform to VS Code.
 Manage your data, run experiments, compare metrics, and visualize plots, all from the comfort of your IDE.
 picture: 2022-06-14/header-vs-code-release.png